Rite of Memphis-Misraim: The Memphis Rite

 General Bonaparte and his Staff in Egypt by Jean-Léon Gérôme, 1867.
 It was following the Egyptian Campaign, that Egyptomania developed most significantly in Freemasonry.

-Jean Étienne Marconis de Nègre (1795–1868) established the Rite of Memphis shortly before 1838 after being expelled from the Misraïm Rite.
+Jacques-Étienne Marconis de Nègre (1795–1868) established the Rite of Memphis shortly before 1838 after being expelled from the Misraïm Rite.
 As Grand Master and Grand Hierophant of his new order, Marconis developed a system that, while never exceeding five or six lodges in 19th-century France, successfully expanded to the United States, Romania, and Egypt.
 The rite faced opposition in 1841 when, following denunciation by the Bédarride brothers, it was banned in France due to its alleged republican sympathies.

 In 1862, responding to Marshall Magnan's call for Masonic unity in France, Marconis negotiated the merger of his rite with the Grand Orient de France.
 This merger would have significant implications for the rite's future development and international expansion.